 Play Based Learning

 In our New Entrant classes in 2016 we found that children transitioned better into the classroom when they began the day with play.
-Last year, after researching with colleagues at other schools, we started a largely play based programme in New Entrants.
+After researching with colleagues at other schools, we started a largely play based programme in New Entrants.
 Since then, all Junior classes have begun to look at how more choice and play could support learning and help develop important skills like resilience, problem solving, creativity, making friends, collaboration and independence.

 If you visited these classes you might have seen a mini school designed and developed by the children complete with teaching writing from a writing modelling book.
 A tent and campsite was created from sheets and found materials.
 While exploring fairy tales, children built fantastic bridges, and you might hear detailed conversations about colour and texture when playing with art materials.